rsucco/flotilla/README.md

 - Passive Ability: Can use two attacks in one turn instead of moving
 - Drawbacks: If at least two hexes are damaged, can only use one attack move per turn

-### Release History
-##### 0.1.1 (25SEP2023):
-After taking a break for a while, I've been having fun coming back to this project.
-All the special/passive abilities are implemented and animated, and I'm pretty happy with how the game is looking so far.
-Next big step is to add audio and UI for actually starting/finishing a game, at which point hotseat multiplayer will be fully playable.

-##### 0.1.0 (10DEC2022):
-After a couple years of off-and-on planning, a couple months of trying to learn Godot, and a couple weeks of actual coding, the core game loop and the skeleton of the game are complete, and it's playable at the most basic level.
-Ship placement works and ships can move and fire, but I haven't yet implemented special abilities and most of the passive abilities/drawbacks.
-Graphical presentation is also pretty rough at this point, and there's no sound.
-I estimate that I'm at the point where I've done the 20% of the work that accounts for 80% of the completed game though, which is encouraging.
-Going forward, I plan to focus on graphics, polish, and information presentation to the players.
-Once the game is suitably polished I'll consider that an 0.2.0 release, then move forward with adding an AI player, then on to adding network multiplayer.

-### Credits
 ##### Graphics
 - [Antony Christian Sumakud](https://opengameart.org/content/sea-warfare-set-ships-and-more) (Public Domain)
 - [Hugo Locurcio](https://github.com/Calinou/kenney-particle-pack) (CC0 1.0)